Florida is a popular destination for retirees not only because of the great weather but also because of the absence of state income tax.

 How much are the payroll taxes in Florida?

-Payroll taxes include Medicare tax, with a tax rate of 1.45% on the first $200,000, and Social Security tax, with a rate of 6.2% on the first $132,900.
+Payroll taxes include Medicare tax, with a tax rate of 1.45% on all earnings and Social Security tax, with a rate of 6.2% on the first $147,000 as of 2022.
 You’re also responsible for paying state and federal unemployment taxes.

 - You’re required to pay a reemployment rate of 2.7% if you’re a new employer.
 That rate applies to $7,000 on an annual basis for every employee.
 Earnings above the $7,000 are not taxable under Florida payroll taxes.